View on GitHub

 use webfiori\http\AbstractWebService;

-use webfiori\framework\Language;
+use webfiori\framework\Lang;

 class SampleService extends AbstractWebService {